alphagov/govuk-developer-docs/source/manual/data-gov-uk-supporting-ckan.html.md

 - [Test](https://test.data.gov.uk) — co-prod2.dh.bytemark.co.uk
 - Development — co-dev1.dh.bytemark.co.uk

+You can ssh on to these machines with `ssh co@<machine-name>`.
+For example, to access the Test machine, you would `ssh co@co-prod2.dh.bytemark.co.uk`.

+If you cannot `ssh` as above, it's worth asking someone in the #platform-health slack channel to make sure you are in the `authorized_keys`.

 We are in the process of migrating [CKAN] to standard GOV.UK infrastructure.

 ## Applications